Resources for E&S impact assessment

 • outlines some key concepts, definitions and case studies.

-Tool that investors can use to assess whether a project is adhering to best practices, and if not, how to address deficiencies.
+The Analytical Framework is a tool designed to help investors ensure that their land-based investments are inclusive, sustainable, transparent, and respect human rights.
+It can help investors and companies assess whether a project is adhering to best practices, and if not, to find out how to address deficiencies.

 The ICMM has developed 20 tools to support mining and metals companies in promoting sustainable community development.
 These tools will also be useful to companies involved in other sectors.
 They offer practical guidance for every stage of the mining process from exploration, construction and operations, to decommissioning, closure and ultimately, the post-closure environment.These tools are accompanied by easy-to-use, step-by-step route maps, to help: